Frequently Asked Questions About Product Review

 What do I need to submit to OMRI if I want to change my product after my product is listed?

-Suppliers of OMRI Listed products must notify OMRI in writing 60 days prior to the implementation of any product changes listed in the OMRI Policy Manual Section 2.9.
-The Change Report form is used to report any changes to a listed product, including changes to company information.
+Suppliers of OMRI Listed products must notify OMRI in writing 60 days prior to the implementation of any product change.
+The Change Report form is used to report any modifications to a listed product, including changes to company information.
 This form can be found when you log into the website and navigate to the Individual Forms and Checklists page in the right hand Applicant Menu.
-To see applicable fees for making changes to your product, click here to visit the Review Cost page.
+To see applicable fees for making changes to your product, visit the Company or Product Change Fees page.

 What is the OMRI process for annual renewal?